-- Utilize critical thinking, diagnostic, and therapeutic skills to accurately assess a patient’s condition, develop a plan of care, and modify the treatment plan as needed so that safe and effective respiratory care is given.
+- Utilize critical thinking, diagnostic, and therapeutic skills to accurately assess the patient’s condition, develop a plan of care, and modify the treatment plan as needed so that safe and effective respiratory care is given.

 - Document completely and accurately using proper grammar and medical terminology.